-† "Narrative of Missionary Enterprise," p.
+\ Narrative of Missionary Enterprise, p.
 282.

-the introduction of fever, dysentery, or some other disease, which carries off numbers of the people."
-Again he affirms, "It is certainly a fact, which cannot be controverted, that most of the diseases which raged in the islands during my residence there, have been introduced by ships; \ and what renders this fact remarkable is, there might be no appearance of disease among the crew of the ship which conveyed this destructive importation."
-This statement is not quite so extraordinary as it at first appears; for several cases are on record of the most malignant fevers having broken out, although the parties themselves. who were the cause, were not affected.
-In the early part of the reign of George III., a prisoner who had been confined in a dungeon, was taken in a coach with four constables before a magistrate; and, although the man himself was not ill, the four constables died from a short putrid fever: but the contagion extended to no others.
-From these facts it would almost appear as if the effluvium of one set of men shut up for some time together was poisonous when inhaled by others; and possibly more so, if the men be of different races.
-Mysterious as this circumstance appears to be, it is not more surprising than that the body of one's fellow-creature, directly after death, and before putrefaction has commenced, should often be of so deleterious a quality, that the mere puncture from an instrument used in its dissection, should prove fatal.
+Captain Beechey (chap. iv., vol. i.) states that the inhabitants of Pitcairn Island are firmly convinced that after the arrival of every ship they suffer cutaneous and other disorders.
+Captain Beechey attributes this to the change of diet during the time of the visit.
+Dr. Macculloch (Western Isles, vol. ii., p.
+32) says, "It is asserted, that on the arrival of a stranger (at St. Kiida) all the inhabitants, in the common phraseology, catch a cold."
+Dr. Macculloch considers the whole case, although often previously affirmed, as ludicrous.
+He adds, however, that "the question was put by us to the inhabitants, who unanimously agreed in the story."
+In Vancouver's Voyage, there is a somewhat similar statement with respect to Otaheite.
+Dr. Dieffenbach, in a note to his translation of this Journal, states that the same fact is universally believed by the inhabitants of the Chatham Islands, and in parts of New Zealand.
+It is impossible that such a belief should have become universal in the northern hemisphere, at the Antipodes, and in the Pacific, without some good foundation.
+Humboldt (Polit.
+Essay on King, of New Spain, vol. iv.) says, this fact remarkable is, that there might be no appearance of disease among the crew of the ship which conveyed this destructive importation."
+This statement is not quite so extraordinary as it at first appears; for several cases are on record of the most malignant fevers having broken out, although the parties themselves, who were the cause, were not affected.
+In the early part of the reign of George III., a prisoner who had been confined in a dungeon was taken in a coach, with four constables, before a magistrate; and, although the man himself was not ill, the four constables died from a short putrid fever; but the contagion extended to no others.
+From these facts it would almost appear as if the effluvium of one set of men shut up for some time together was poisonous when inhaled by others, and possibly more so, if the men be of different races.
+Mysterious as this circumstance appears to be, it is not more surprising than that the body of one's fellow-creature, directly after death, and before putrefaction has commenced, should often be of so deleterious a quality, that the mere puncture from an instrument used in its dissection should prove fatal.

-January 17th.-Early in the morning we passed the Nepean in a ferry-boat.
+17th.-Early in the morning we passed the Nepean in a ferry-boat.
 The river, although at this spot both broad and deep, had a very small body of running water.
 Having crossed a low piece of land on the opposite side, we reached the slope of the Blue Mountains.
-The ascent is not steep, the road having been cut with much care on the side of a sandstone cliff.
-On the summit an almost level plain extends,
+The ascent is not steep, the road having been cut with much care on that the great epidemics at Panama and Callao are "marked" by the arrival of ships from Chile, because the people from that temperate region first experience the fatal effects of the torrid zones.
+I may add, that I have heard it stated in Shropshire, that sheep, which have been imported from vessels, although themselves in a healthy condition, if placed in the same fold with others, frequently produce sickness in the flock.